12 Beautiful Animals With Fluffy Tails

 As herbivores, these animals with fluffy tails typically consume leaves, fruits, and insects.
 They will, though, also eat rodents and tiny reptiles.

 Usually shy by day, this species is active at night.
-Although they are mostly lone animals, some witnesses have claimed to have seen groups of up to six of them.
+Although they are mostly lone animals, some witnesses have claimed to have seen groups of up to six.

 10. Bushy-tailed Woodrat